 1. Introduction

 The management of medical records in hospitals is to support the achievement of administrative order in order to achieve the goals of the hospital [1].
-Good and quality medical record services can be seen from the lack of time to provide medical record files, the faster the provision of medical record files the faster the services provided to patients [2].
+Good and quality medical record services can be seen from the lack of time to provide medical record files, the faster the provision of medical record files, the faster the services provided to patients [2].

 The provision of outpatient medical record documents starts from the moment the patient finishes registering until the medical record file arrives at the intended poly [3].